Open-Finance-Lab/FinLLM-Leaderboard/docs/source/demos_of_finagents/trading_agent.rst

 ========================================================================
 Trading Agent
 ========================================================================
 In investing, generating alpha signals is crucial for making informed decisions.
 However, individual investors typically lack the time, resources, or professional knowledge to extract actionable signals from vast amounts of financial information.
-Imagine being able to ask Warren Buffett for value-investing advice, consult a risk manager to flag red flags in SEC filings, or engage a sentiment analyst to interpret the tone of market news — all instantly and on demand. **AI agents** make this possible.
-These LLM-powered agents, such as Warren Buffett agent, sentiment analysis agent, and risk management agent, form a professional investment team — personalized and accessible to any investor.
+Imagine being able to ask Warren Buffett for value-investing advice, consult a risk manager to flag red flags in SEC filings, or engage a sentiment analyst to interpret the tone of market news — all timely and on demand. **AI agents** make this possible.
+These LLM-powered agents, such as Warren Buffett agent, sentiment analysis agent, and risk management agent, form a professional investment team, which is personalized and accessible to any investor.

 Here we show a trading agent, which uses LLM-generated signals from financial news and Financial Reinforcement Learning (FinRL) to enhance trading strategies.